GANBY-372/372-Project/README.md

-# 372 Project - Vehicle Inventory Tracking System
+# 372 Project

-## Overview
+## Readme
-This program provides a tracking system for a company that owns multiple car dealerships.
-It allows admins to manage vehicle inventories, record incoming vehicles, and export data in JSON format.

-## Using This Program
+### Using This Program
-The `UserDriver` class serves as the user interface.
-It features a terminal-based menu with popup windows for importing and exporting JSON files.
+The `UserDriver` class file serves as the user interface.
+This is a terminal-based interface with a popup window interface for importing and exporting JSON files.

-### Menu Options
+The menu screen shows numbered options for the user to type in the terminal.

-The program provides the following functionalities:
+The program has the following options:
-1. Import JSON vehicle inventory file.
+- Import JSON vehicle inventory file.
-2. Enable or disable vehicle acquisition.
+- Enable or disable vehicle acquisition.
-3. Export dealer inventory to a JSON file.
+- Export dealer inventory to JSON file.
-4. List all vehicles in the catalog.
+- List all vehicles in the catalog.
-5. End the program.
+- End Program.

+### Assignment
+Build a tracking system for a company that owns multiple car dealerships.
+Admins will need to be able to record vehicles that arrive at the various dealers.

-## Assignment Requirements
+## Requirements
 1. Read a file that is in JSON format.
-2. Support four different vehicle types: **SUV, Sedan, Pickup, and Sports Car**.
+2. Support 4 different types of vehicles in the input file: **suv, sedan, pickup, and sports car**.
-3. Read and store the **vehicle ID, manufacturer, model, acquisition date, and price** for each entry, associating them with the specified dealer ID.
+3. Read and store the **vehicle ID, manufacturer, model, acquisition date, and price** for each entry and associate it with the specified dealer ID.
-4. Read and store additional metadata for each vehicle.
+4. Read and store the associated metadata for each vehicle.
 5. Support the following commands for each dealer:
-   - Enable/disable vehicle acquisition.
-   - Prevent adding vehicles to dealers with disabled acquisition.
-   - Maintain records for dealers even if acquisition is disabled.
+6. Only allow adding incoming vehicles to a dealer that has enabled receiving vehicles.
+7. Keep records for a dealer that has disabled receiving vehicles, but will not allow new incoming vehicles.
-   - Export all vehicles from a dealer into a single JSON file.
+8. Be able to export all vehicles from a dealer into a single JSON file.
-   - Display the list of current vehicles for each dealer.
+9. Show the list of current vehicles for each dealer.

-## Technical Details
+## Other
-- Java standard libraries and additional external libraries (such as Jackson for JSON processing) are utilized.
+- Usage of the Java standard libraries or other libraries as part of your program is expected.
-- External JAR files should be included in the source submission.
+- Include external JAR files with your source when you submit it.
-- Proper documentation, including a **class diagram** and a **sequence diagram** for adding a vehicle, is expected.
+- Documentation of the software is expected.
+- Include a class diagram & sequence diagram of the **add incoming vehicle** operation.

-## Class Structure
+## Class Files

 ### Dealer Management
 - `Dealer`
   - `private final id : int`
   - `private isVehicleAcquisitionEnabled : boolean`
 - `Dealers`
   - `private final Set<Dealer>`
 - `DealerCatalog`
   - `private final id : int`
   - `private final Dealers`

 ### Vehicle Management
 - `Vehicle`
   - `getId : String`
   - `getModel : String`
   - `getManufacturer : String`
   - `getPrice : double`
   - `getDealer : Dealer`
   - `getAcquisitionDate : LocalDateTime`
 - `Vehicles`
   - `private final Set<Vehicle>`
 - `VehicleCatalog`
   - `private static VehicleCatalog`
   - `private final Vehicles`
 - `VehicleCategory`
   - `Pickup`
   - `Sedan`
   - `SportsCar`
   - `SUV`

 ### JSON Processing
 - `JSONFileExporter`
 - `JSONFileImporter`
 - `JSONFileObjectBuilder`

 ### Main Classes
 - `Main`
 - `JSONIOTester`
 - `UserDriver`

-## Sample JSON Input Data
+## Input Data Example - JSON File
 ```json
 {
   "Car_inventory": [